infobip/infobip-api-php-tutorial/README.md

 there is a file named *autoload.php* that will come in handy later.
 Additionally, *vendor* directory has separate subdirectories for infobip api client library code and it's dependencies.

-## A fully featured textual message
+## Send sms message

-The fully featured textual message page ([advancedSms.php]) contains the form for [sending an sms message][fftm].
+The fully featured textual message page ([advancedSms.php]) contains the input form for [sending an sms message][fftm].
+Required fields are username, password and destination phone number, all other values are optional.
+For additional explanation of notify URL content type and callback data see the [Receive delivery report](#receive-delivery-report) chapter.
 Submit button will send the request to a page specified in `action` attribute of the form.
 In this example it will post it to itself.

 ```php